-Step 1: Remove three screws (PN# 1) using appropriate Hex driver on each module to be serviced (see Figure 5).
-It may be easier to remove the modules if the top plate screws are loosened slightly

-Step 2: Using 2 Hex Drivers, gently remove modules by levering them out.
+Step 3: Remove three screws (PN# 4) using appropriate Hex driver on each module to be serviced (see Error!
+Reference source not found.).
+It may be easier to remove the modules if the top plate screws are loosened slightly (note: it will be necessary to tilt KMPS-1 up to access modules A & B).
+Step 4: Using 2 Hex Drivers, gently remove modules by levering them out.
 (See Figure 5).